codelex-io/sql-training/README.md

 You can download it [here](https://sqlitebrowser.org/dl/).

-Opening database file is as easy finding it on your file system, file extension is `.sqlite3`
+Opening database file is as easy as finding it on your file system, file extension is `.sqlite3`

 ![Opening Database File](./docs/opening-database-file-sqlite-browser.gif)